Alcohol monitoring and customized care options are changing the way we approach and view addiction treatment.

 The treatment industry and its methods have remained largely unchanged for nearly 50 years.
 But with the reclassification of addiction as a chronic disease, there’s been a shift in the treatment model.
 This shift has leaned away from acute and episodic care, and toward treating addiction with ongoing care.

 Relapse rates following Alcohol Use Disorder (AUD) treatment remain at alarmingly high rates nationwide.
 The current treatment model for AUD typically includes an intensive period of treatment with little to no follow up once discharged.
-AUD are classified as chronic illnesses, but instead of applying a chronic illness management approach, treatment is episodic and leaves gaps in care.
+AUD is classified as chronic illnesses, but instead of applying a chronic illness management approach, treatment is episodic and leaves gaps in care.

 The use of clinical alcohol monitoring for AUD cases can significantly improve outcomes.
 Studies even show that patients who participate in monitoring programs after treatment are less likely to relapse¹.
 As such, monitoring programs can provide an essential safety net for at least the first year of recovery.
 While sobriety monitoring isn’t a new concept, truly modern options can be hard to come by.
-Soberlink’s recovery technology is as convenient, and real-time as today’s increasingly mobile world demands.
+Soberlink’s recovery technology is as convenient and real-time as today’s increasingly mobile world demands.

 Monitoring methods have typically come in the form of outdated and unreliable, periodic testing that provide no real structure or benefit for recovering people.
 Dr. Harry Haroutunian is one physician taking personalized patient care to the next level by implementing Soberlink as a part of his unique concierge addiction medicine services.